 - A way to handle thousands of requests at a time without delay

-- Automation of repetitive and mundane work that employees don’t always want to do
+- Automation of repetitive and mundane work so employees don’t have to

 - Improved data collection for learning about target audiences and what they want or need